twcook/AxiusMEM/docs/dev_contributing.rst

 - Add or update docstrings and Sphinx documentation for new modules or features.
 - Add usage examples for new features.

-Your work will help AxiusMEM support a wider community of users!
+Your work will help AxiusMEM™ support a wider community of users!